-I understand it’s not a perfect process and there’s mistakes and yet, even a mistake, because a good learning opportunity.
+I understand it’s not a perfect process and there are mistakes and yet, even a mistake, because it’s a good learning opportunity.

 The worst I’ve done is I’ve yelled at my daughter and since I very rarely do that she almost instantly will break down in tears because she’s sensitive.
 I’m happy with that sensitivity today because my father yelled at me a lot and I wasn’t very sensitive to his yelling, because he yelled at me all the time.

 That was the best he could do.
-His father did a lot more than that and the father before that did a lot more than that and we’re improving, hopefully, each generation.
+He did a lot more than that and his father before that did a lot more than that and we’re improving, hopefully, each generation.

-The key to me is to look at how I feel in proximity to what I do.
+The key for me is to look at how I feel in proximity to what I do.

-Yes, if there’s some safety issue, like Madeline’s, about to step out in front of a car, yes, that can be an appropriate time to apply the “y’all stop or stay or stay where you’re at”.
+Yes, if there’s any safety issue, like Madeline’s, about stepping out in front of a car, yes, that can be an appropriate time to apply the “y’all stop, stay or stay where you’re at.”
 Okay raise the voice and tomorrow, save a tone.
-But sometimes, that can actually make things worse, being called often is received better.
+But sometimes, that can make things worse, often being called is received better.

-I got upset with the dog the other day after he knocked the baby over and I yelled at the dog to get out and what did he do, he sat down because he was scared.
+I got upset with the dog the other day after he knocked the baby over and I yelled at the dog to get out and what he did, he sat down because he was scared.

-If I did just said get out calmly, or go outside, he probably would have went right out.
+If I did just say get out calmly, or go outside, he probably would have gone right out.
 But since I was scared and upset that the baby had just been knocked over by the dog, and I yelled get out of the dog, the dog got afraid and then froze up himself instead of doing following the command.

-A lot of us as parents, we have the opportunity to learn that our behavior drives a lot of what happens with our children and we get afraid and upset.
+A lot of us as parents, we have the opportunity to learn that our behavior drives a lot of what happens to our children and we get afraid and upset.